Updated: Feb 24

 You can avoid this frustrating scenario above.
 It’s not a rocket science and eventually easier than you could imagine.
 Quality assurance does not end post deployment of the new website on production.
 You won’t have a test plan for your live system, but an automated health and performance monitoring solution with significant test cases is required.

 There are great cloud-based or locally hosted monitoring platforms out there which you can use.
 Replace the reactivity with a proactive health monitoring solution.
-Automation is a great feature when it comes doing repetitive things such as periodically execution of your monitoring test cases.
-Setup the performance and availability boundaries and let alerts flow out if your website slows down for whatever reason.
+Automation is a great feature when it comes to doing repetitive things such as periodically execution of your monitoring test cases.
+Set up the performance and availability boundaries and let alerts flow out if your website slows down for whatever reason.

 As a performance engineer, I verify page design of new applications on pre-production.
 Google and Yahoo provide powerful tools which make this analysis quite easy.
 The good thing is that those solution detects issues and provide more insights to the actual root-cause such as disabled caching, large images or blocking java scripts.
 It makes much sense that your health monitoring solution also checks the page speed score of your web pages on a regular basis.